Krunal Pandya: Indian Premier League

+In the 2025 IPL auction, Pandya was signed up by the Royal Challengers Bengaluru for ₹5.75 crore.
+He picked 17 wickets and scored 109 runs in that season and also won the Player of the Match award in the final for his great bowling performance against Punjab Kings.
+Thus, he became the first player in the history to win two Player of the final award in IPL history.

 International career

 In October 2018, Pandya was named in India's Twenty20 International (T20I) squads for their tours against the West Indies and Australia.
 He made his T20I debut for India against the West Indies on 4 November 2018, taking one wicket and scoring an unbeaten 21 runs off 9 balls.
 He was selected for India Twenty20 International team against Australia and played all three matches.
 In the first match he conceded 55 runs in four overs, but took 1/26 in the second T20I and won the Player of the Match award in the third match for his bowling performance of 4/36 in 4 overs.

 In March 2021, he was named in India's One Day International (ODI) squad for their series against England.
 He made his ODI debut for India on 23 March 2021, against England, scoring 58 not out.
 His fifty was the fastest on debut in an ODI match, coming from 26 balls.